-The Victims Assistance Fund is a special-purpose fund used for community-based projects and activities that directly support or benefit victims of crime.
+Funding for community-based projects and activities that directly support or benefit victims of crime.
+Overview

-The Victims Assistance Fund is administered by the Victims Assistance Committee.
-The Committee is made up of three members who are appointed by the Minister of Justice for three-year terms.
-They review funding proposals and make recommendations to the Minister of Justice.
+The program is administered by the Victims Assistance Committee.
+The Committee reviews funding proposals and make recommendations to the Minister of Justice.
 The Minister makes the final decision on the disbursement of funds.

 Complete an application form:

 Send the completed application by email to email@example.com or by mail to:

 Applicants are encouraged to contact NWT Victims Services to assist with applications.

 - After your application is received, a decision will be made to grant or deny assistance.
 The Minister’s Office will notify applicants of decisions approving or denying the application.